stariq1995/SOL/doc/source/network.rst

 Network Topology
 ================

-Network topologies are represented as directed graphs using the `networkx<https://networkx.github.io/>`_ library
+Network topologies are represented as directed graphs using the `networkx <https://networkx.github.io/>`_ library.
+In addition to

 .. _guide-tc: